TommyTran732/Microsoft-Edge-Policies/README.md

 For corporate environments, you will need make approprieate changes, including but not limited to:
 - Disable `DeveloperToolsAvailability`.
 Users can be tricked into running malicious code in the browser console otherwise.
 - Set `DefaultWebUsbGuardSetting` to "Block".
 In most cases, the websites will never need to use this API.
 I need it to flash GrapheneOS and StockOS on my phones.
+- Set `DefaultClipboardSetting` to "Block".
+In most cases, users do not need to grant this permission for websites to work.
+I need it for GitHub Codespaces.
 - Set `DefaultJavaScriptJitSetting` to "Block".
 This will prevent users from adding exceptions to Enhanced Security Mode.
 - Remove the uBlock Origin Lite extension whitelist.
 I am not aware of any way to block users from granting uBlock Origin Lite access to all content on a website, which is a security risk.
 If you know of a way to enforce that the extension runs permission-less, please let me know.
 - Set `SSLErrorOverrideAllowed` to false.